+It is important to remark that for this gauge, several properties of the spacetime remain the same as in the Schwarzschild case, for instance, the light bending parameter, the effective potential, as well as the ISCO radius $r^{CC}_{ISCO} = 6M$.

-In addition, due to the recession of the galaxy NGC 4258 with respect to us, it is necessary to take this motion into account since it contributes to the frequency shift of photons emitted by the masers.
+On the other hand, due to the recession of the galaxy NGC 4258 with respect to us, it is necessary to take this motion into account, as it contributes to the frequency shift of photons emitted by masers.
 Thus, we model this recession motion with a special relativistic boost \cite{ApJLNucamendi}